All-microwave manipulation of superconducting qubits with a fixed-frequency transmon coupler: Sample and the experimental setup

 \section{Sample and the experimental setup}

 The transmon qubits and the resonators are fabricated on a high-resistivity Si substrate.
 They are made from a sputtered and lithographically-patterned TiN film and Al/AlO$_x$/Al Josephson junctions evaporated and lifted off with the in-situ bridge-free bandage technique.
 As shown in Fig.~\ref{fig:setup_paper}(a), each input line of the dilution refrigerator has about 56-dB attenuation at 8\,GHz including the cable loss.
 Each input line also has an eccosorb filter, an 8-GHz lowpass filter, and an extra 6-dB~(20-dB) attenuator for the qubit\,(resonator) drive line.
 The sample is mounted inside a three-layer magnetic shield and cooled down to $\sim$10\,mK.
 Microwave pulses are generated by the single sideband modulation (SSB)~[Figs.\,\ref{fig:setup_paper}(b) and (c)].
 The reflection pulses of the readout resonators are amplified with a low-noise HEMT amplifier at the 4-K stage and demodulated to IQ signals for the data processing~[Fig.\,\ref{fig:setup_paper}(d)].
+The readout resonator frequencies are $\omega_{r}^1/2\pi\simeq7.436\,$GHz, $\omega_{r}^2/2\pi\simeq7.375\,$GHz and $\omega_{r}^c/2\pi\simeq7.551\,$GHz, respectively.
+The dispersive shifts of the readout resonators are less than 1\,MHz, and the qubit energy relaxation through the readout line is negligible.